RennyHarlin23/Algorithms/readme.md

 4. Valid paranthesis
 5. Kth largest element using merge sort
 6. Minimum path sum using dp without memoization (Must do that sometime)
+7. Counting Bits (First implemented using recursion (O(nlogn) algorithm) logn for computing the number of 1's and n+1 iterations.
+Then, realised memoized dp can do it in O(n) time!)

 Thanks for coming by.
 </p>